-П D l #1 O 2 •
+П D l #1 O 2 2

 DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
 Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.
-Lo ocal Government Informat ion Submitting Local Government: Cobb Individual completing form: John P. Ped lerson Telephone: 770-528-20 24 E-mail: john.peders son@cobbcounty.org Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
-If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process. Р roposed Project Informati on Name of Proposed Project: Riverview Location (Street Address, GPS Coordinates, or Legal Land Lot Description): District 17; I and Lots 976,977,1016,1017 Brief Description of Project: Mixed use of dwelling uni levelopment consisting of 105,000 sf of ts. retail, 200,000 sf of office, and 240 Development Type: (not selected) Hotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution on Attractions & Recreational Facilities O Intermodal Terminals Hospitals and Health Ca Facilities are O Post-Secondary Schools O Truck Stops Housing ○ Waste Handling Facilities Olndustrial Quarries, Asphalt & Cement Plants If other development type, des scribe:
+Lo ocal Government Informat ion Submitting Local Government: Cobb Individual completing form: John P. Ped lerson Telephone: 770-528-20 24 E-mail: john.peders son@cobbcounty.org herein.
+If a project is to be loca ated in more t han one jurisdiction and, in total, the pr the accuracy of the information contained oject meets or exceeds a DRI threshold, the unsible for initiating the DRI review process. Р roposed Project Informati on Name of Proposed Project: Riverview Location (Street Address, GPS Coordinates, or Legal Land Lot Description): District 17; I District 17; Land Lots 976,977,1016,1017 Brief Description of Project: Mixed use development consisting of 105,000 sf of retail, 200,000 sf of office, and 240 dwelling units.
+Development Type: (not selected) Hotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution Wholesale & Distribution Attractions & Recreational Intermodal Terminals Facilities O Intermodal Terminals Hospitals and Health Ca Facilities Care Opost-Secondary Schools Truck Stops O Truck Stops Housing Waste Handling Facilities Any other development types Olndustrial Olndustrial Quarries, Asphalt & Cement Plants If other development type, des scribe:

-Project Size (# of units, floor 105,000 sf of retail, 200,000 sf of office, and 240 dwelling units. area, etc.): Developer: Tri-Kell Investments, Inc.; c/o John Moore, Esq.
+Project Size (# of units, floor 105,000 sf of retail, 200,000 sf of office, and 240 dwelling units. area, etc.): , , , , , , , , , , , , , , , , , , , , Developer: Tri-Kell Investments, Inc.; c/o John Moore, Esq.
 Mailing Address: 192 Anderson Street Address 2: City:Marietta State: GA Zip:30060 Telephone: 770-429-1499 Email: jmoore@mijs.com ls property owner different from developer/applicant? ○ (not selected) ● Yes ○ No If yes, property owner: Riverview Village LLC and Riverview Associates Ltd Is the proposed project entirely located within your local government's jurisdiction? ○ (not selected) Yes ○ No If no, in what additional jurisdictions is the project located?
 Is the current proposal a continuation or expansion of a previous DRI? ○ (not selected) ○ Yes ◎ No If yes, provide the following Project Name: information: Project ID: The initial action being requested of the local government for this project: ✓ Rezoning Variance Sewer Water Permit Other Is this project a phase or part of a larger overall project? ○ (not selected) ○ Yes ◎ No If yes, what percent of the overall project does this project/phase represent?
 Estimated Project Completion Dates: This project/phase: 2011 Overall project: 2011 Back to Top